inno-devops-labs/S25-core-course-labs/app_python/README.md

 * Current time display: the web application displays the current time in Moscow.
 * Dynamic update: the displayed time is updated when the page is refreshed.
+* Visit tracking: the web application keeps a persistent count of how many times the app has been accessed.
+* Exposed endpoints:
+  - `/` → Displays the current time.
+  - `/visits` → Returns the total number of visits.

 ## Quick start without Docker